joaoolucas/Linear-Algebra-in-DS/README.md

-# Linear-Algebra-in-DS
-Repository to storage codes of Python notebooks showing the usage and applications of Linear Algebra in Data Science
+# Applications of Linear Algebra in Statistics and Data Science